Naomi Yamamoto: Background

 She started volunteering at the North Shore Neighbourhood House, which assisted seniors and at-risk children.
-She was active with the North Vancouver Chamber of Commerce and served one tern (1997–98) as president of the B.C.
+She was active with the North Vancouver Chamber of Commerce and served one term (1997–98) as president of the B.C.
 Chamber of Commerce.
-She spent six years, beginning in 1995, on the Capilano College board of governors and eleven years, beginning in 1998, on the North Shore Credit Union board of directors as well as eight years, beginning in 2001, on the Vancouver Coastal Health board of directors.
+She spent six years, beginning in 1995, on the Capilano College board of governors; eleven years, beginning in 1998, on the North Shore Credit Union board of directors; and eight years, beginning in 2001, on the Vancouver Coastal Health board of directors.

 In 1998 she helped organize a BC-specific economic summit and participate in a provincial government task force examining how to improve the province's economy.
-All her activities were recognized by the Vancouver Board of Trade, in 2000, with the Women in the Spotlight Award and by the newspaper Business in Vancouver, in 2003, with their Influential Women in Business Award.
+She was recognized by the Vancouver Board of Trade in 2000 with the Women in the Spotlight Award, and by the newspaper Business in Vancouver in 2003 with their Influential Women in Business Award.
 She also served on the board of directors for the Gordon and Marion Smith Foundation for Young Artists, beginning in 2004.

-In February 2007 she started work as the president and general manager of the North Vancouver Chamber of Commerce, a position she kept until she was elected as MLA.
-As president of the NV Chamber of Commerce she supported the introduction of the carbon tax and opposed a proposal for introducing a statutory holiday in February.
+In February 2007 she started work as the president and general manager of the North Vancouver Chamber of Commerce, a position she kept until she was elected MLA.
+In that role she supported the introduction of the carbon tax and opposed a proposal for introducing a statutory holiday in February.

+She is married to Fred Pinnock, a former Royal Canadian Mounted Police officer.